-Claims experience has been slightly less favourable than in the prior year for the annuity business, partially offset by more favourable experience on group business.
-The impact of updating assumptions in the calculation of technical provisions has had a smaller positive impact compared to the prior year.
+Claims experience has been slightly more favourable than in the prior year primarily as a result of favourable morbidity experience on group protection business, with the adverse impact of Covid-19 on mortality experience partially offset by more favourable annuitant longevity experience.
+The impact of updating assumptions in the calculation of technical provisions had a smaller positive impact compared to the prior year.